 If your Strava account suddenly looks blank or your past activities seem to be missing, it's possible that you accidentally created multiple Strava accounts.

-- It's not possible for a single email address to be used with more than one Strava so another email address would have been used to create the duplicate.
+- A single email address can't be used with more than one Strava account, so another email address would have been used to create the duplicate.

-- You may have entered your email address with a typo (most common) or used a different address like an older personal, work, or school email address on the login page.
+- You may have entered your email address with a typo (most common) or used a different one on the login page, like an older personal, work, or school email address.

 - To review the email address associated with your Strava account, navigate to your profile and select Edit on the mobile app or Profile photo > Settings on the Stava website.

 How do I find the correct Strava account?

 - Do you know of any email addresses you may have used to sign up?
 It's possible the profile was created using an older personal/work/school email address.

 - You may be able to locate your account by looking at athletes you were following or that were following you.
 Look for comments or kudos from your correct account, activities you matched with, etc.